 It’s a good idea to do something manually for long enough before you start automating.

-In summary: it pays to automate your onboarding, but only AFTER you know the customer and where they get stuck.
+In summary: it pays to automate your user onboarding, but only AFTER you know the customer and where they get stuck.

 If you’re using Copper or Pipedrive as your CRM, try out Outfunnel for automating onboarding or other customer-facing processes.
 Or schedule a time with me if you’d like to discuss this on a call first.